pnnl/pecblocks/docs/Examples.rst

 The following script trains a model on Windows.
 It's called with one argument, the root of the configuration file, e.g., `call train.bat osg4`, assuming that `osg4_config.json` has been created.
 The directory `osg4` will be created if necessary, but not erased.
+The last line plots training losses to a saved PDF, but not to the screen so that a calling script may continue without user acknowledgement.

 .. literalinclude:: ../examples/hwpv/train.bat